 The penalties for assaulting one of the specified professionals range from a maximum of one year in jail for misdemeanor assault to a minimum of five years in prison for the aggravated assault of a law enforcement officer.

 In some cases, a person may be wrongfully accused of assault when his or her use of force was legal and justified.
 In others, a defendant may be facing inflated charges for what should be a simple misdemeanor assault.
-Regardless of your circumstance, the attorneys with provide skillful and effective defense representation in misdemeanor and felony assault cases.
-Submit the confidential online case review form or call Law Firm of Oklahoma for more information.
+Regardless of your circumstance, the attorneys with the Law Firm of Oklahoma provide skillful and effective defense representation in misdemeanor and felony assault cases.
+Submit the confidential online case review form or call (405) 608-4990 for more information.